jprudent/muguet/README.md

 ## Muguet

-Muguet aims to be an opinionated framework that brings the best of data driven and domain driven worlds to build the 90% of applications out there.
+I'm an opinionated framework that brings the best of data driven and domain driven worlds.

-Status of the project: design phase
+I suite well for:

+- Fast prototyping: start with me, and when you know better, dump me and start over.
+- Exploration and implementation of your business domain with trials and errors
+- Rapid Application Development for non intensively used applications

+My key features:

+- I model your business with more than CRUD operations
+- I remember everything that happened, I delete nothing, I let you query the past
+- I'm declarative first but I'm hackable programmatically.

+About me:

+- I'm written in Clojure (Java API soon)
+- I use XTDB, Malli and Integrant as fundational libraries
+- I'm a framework: I go beyond providing functions, you have to go my style
+- I still don't know much about me, I'm in design phase

 ## Code organization